dbaines/Usenet-Intranet-PHP-Homepage/README.md

 To configure the page you will need to open the intranet folder and rename serverconfig-example.php to serverconfig.php Open the config file and make the appropriate changes to the IPs, Ports, API Keys, Usernames and Passwords.

+## Requirements

+Your webserver will require:

+* cURL
+* PHP

 ## Updating

 If something goes wrong after updating, please consult the latest serverconfig-example.php file.
 Odds are something's changed and you'll need to either:

 * Update your serverconfig.php with the changes
 * Rename serverconfig-example.php to serverconfig.php and copy in the settings from your old serverconfig.php